International Journalism: Hostile Environment Reporting - MA

 The course, however, is not just a hostile environments training and certification programme.
 It will provide students with a deep theoretical understanding of the key elements that both create hostile environments and critiques of how they have been covered in the past.
 The School has several staff expert on analysis of conflict and post conflict reporting and investigative journalism, particularly relating to paramilitary groups.
 Other staff from biomedical science, disaster and austere environment nursing, environmental science and disaster recovery engineering who will give guest lectures on disease, climate change, earthquakes and disaster recovery.
 Students will select an area of importance to their career or interest and complete a 12,000 word dissertation researching this area.
 These could be areas of conflict, terrorism, post-conflict, criminal gangs, state suppression, climate change, famine, natural disaster, refugee issues and disease.

 This will be coupled with National Council for the Training of Journalists’ accredited modules in news gathering and writing, feature writing, ethics and regulation (UK), media law (UK), online, mobile and broadcast journalism.
 These more technical modules will also harness the School’s new £6m investment in media facilities and expertise in new areas of production to develop new ways of covering journalistically stories from hostile environments.

-Semesters 1 and 2 from mid-September to mid-May; attendance is usually 9am-5pm at least two days a week for part-time Coleraine campus-based students.
-Semester 3 is spent in the second year on the completion of the dissertation.
-If an optional placement is chosen, then this would likely be completed in the summer of the first year subject to individual circumstances.
+Semesters 1 and 2 from mid-September to mid-May; attendance can be 9am-5pm at least four days a week.
+Semester 3 is spent on optional placement and completion of the dissertation.

 Teaching, Learning and Assessment